 Step 1: Personalize Existing RFP Content

-On your first pass through an RFP, tackle the low-hanging fruit.
+On your first pass through writing an RFP response, tackle the low-hanging fruit.

 Step 2: Get Your SMEs to Fill in the Gaps in Your RFP Response